-Life is redirecting you towards another idea, another method, another experiment.
+You are being redirected to another idea, another method, another experiment.

 “I speak without exaggeration when I say that I have constructed 3,000 different theories in connection with the electric light, each one of them reasonable and apparently to be true.
 Yet only in two cases did my experiments prove the truth of my theory.”